Jay and Silent Bob Strike Back: Plot

-Meeting the film's racist director Chaka Luther King, who mistakes them for Biggs and Van Der Beek's stunt doubles, Jay and Silent Bob are then escorted onto the set and forced to fight Mark Hamill, playing the supervillain Cocknocker (a combination of Hamill's roles as The Joker, The Trickster, and Luke Skywalker) in a Star Wars-esque battle.
+Meeting the film's anti-white director Chaka Luther King, who mistakes them for Biggs and Van Der Beek's stunt doubles, Jay and Silent Bob are then escorted onto the set and forced to fight Mark Hamill, playing the supervillain of the film Cocknocker (a combination of Hamill's roles as The Joker, The Trickster, and Luke Skywalker) in a Star Wars-esque battle.
 Willenholly, armed with a shotgun, arrives to capture the pair, but Justice protects them, admitting the CLIT organization was only a diversion.
 The other thieves arrive and a climactic gun fight ensues.
-Jay and Silent Bob locate Banky and demand their money.
-Banky at first refuses on account of the large amount of money Miramax paid him for the film.
-Silent Bob then informs Banky that he violated their original likeness rights contract by not getting their permission before selling the film rights to Miramax, and therefore could face serious legal troubles if he doesn't meet their demands.
-Banky finally relents and agrees to give the duo half of what he makes from the movie.
-Justice then turns herself and her former team in to Willenholly in exchange for a shorter sentence and freeing Jay and Silent Bob.
+Jay and Silent Bob locate Banky and demand that he shut down production of the movie.
+Banky refuses on account of both the large sum of money Miramax offered him for the film and that the internet will continue to troll them regardless.
+Silent Bob then informs Banky that he violated their original likeness rights contract by selling the film rights of Bluntman and Chronic to Miramax without their permission, and therefore could face legal trouble if he withholds their royalties.
+Banky finally relents and agrees to give the duo half of his payment for the film.

-Jay and Silent Bob spend their royalty money locating everyone who expressed negative opinions on the internet about the movie and their characters, including children and members of the clergy, and travel to assault them.
-The scene cuts to the audience leaving the theater, having just watched the Bluntman and Chronic movie, to poor reception.
+Justice then turns herself and her former team in to Willenholly in exchange for a shorter sentence and dropping the charges on Jay and Silent Bob.
+The duo spend their royalty money locating everyone who mocked them, their characters, and the movie on the internet, including children and members of the clergy, and travel to assault them.
+The scene cuts to the El Rey theater where a bunch of people exit, including Dante, Randal, Banky, Steve-Dave Pulski, Walt "The Fanboy" Grover, Willam Black, Hooper LaMonte, and sisters Alyssa and Tricia Jones, having just watched the Bluntman and Chronic movie, to poor reception.
 Jay and Silent Bob, accompanied by Justice and Willenholly (now an FBI agent), go across the street to enjoy the after party, featuring a performance from Morris Day and The Time.